nrminor/ALPINE/README.md

-# ALPINE
-Anachronistic Lineage and Persistent INfection Explorer
+# ALPINE: Anachronistic Lineage and Persistent INfection Explorer

 _Disclaimer: This project is under active development and will likely be revised often in the near term.
 More documentation to come._